AgentMC/Sao19/Translate/En/Part6.md

 Same moment Ronye’s heart began to pound and she gulped the saliva.

-Tsukigaki was still young and couldn’t fly, but there have been many times she was allowed to ride Renri’s Kazenui<sup><a href="#Prim1">1</a></sup>, Fizel's Himawari and Linel's Hinageshi<sup><a href="#Prim2">2</a></sup>.
+Tsukigake was still young and couldn’t fly, but there have been many times she was allowed to ride Renri’s Kazenui<sup><a href="#Prim1">1</a></sup>, Fizel's Himawari and Linel's Hinageshi<sup><a href="#Prim2">2</a></sup>.
 As expected it was scary for the first one or two times, but the pleasant feeling of flying through the air soon grew above fear.
 However, she never thought of flying in the sky by herself, or specifically with the artificial dragon made of metal, moreover, flying inside of it rather than riding on the back, so a feeling of incongruity completely engulfed her. _In the first place, there are no wings for flapping, so how would it return to the ground anyway after taking off?_

 That moment she again remembered the scene where Version 1 exploded and after calming down her trembling body she asked.